Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 ![picture](resources/pictures/memes/Meme-Software-Engineer.PNG)

-Having **Java** as a primary skill, I‘ve been doing commercial development for **5 years** so far.
+Having **Java** as a primary skill, I've been doing commercial development for **5 years** so far.
-Working on Backend, REST API, Frontend, Cloud, Desktop apps, I‘ve got experience with such **skills** as Java 8, JavaEE, Spring, AWS, SQL, JavaFX, Git, Scrum, Windows.
+Working on Backend, REST API, Frontend, Cloud, Desktop apps, I've got experience with such **skills** as Java 8, JavaEE, Spring, AWS, SQL, JavaFX, Git, Scrum, Windows.
 I've come across different **stages** of development such as Research, Software Design, Implementation, Testing, Deployment.
 In addition to development itself, I had wide range of responsibilities: from Requirements Clarification to Product Release.

-Thanks to fluent **English** and good soft skills, I‘m an efficient **Team Player** even in case of international teams.
+Thanks to fluent **English** and good soft skills, I'm an efficient **Team Player** even in case of international teams.
-In fact, I’ve been communicating with foreign colleagues and stakeholders for more than 2 years already.
+In fact, I've been communicating with foreign colleagues and stakeholders for more than 2 years already.
 I consider myself as a responsible person and also take care about others.
 I have production experience of **Team Leading** and was a Mentor for education programs.
 Personally, I'm happy to share experience and help others.
 Colleagues often ask me for advice.